How to Translate Audio to Text Free: 2025 Best Tools Guide

 NoteGPT – Best Full-Chain Audio Translator with Smart Output

-• Cons: Some features may require login
+- Cons: Some advanced features require free login

 Otter.ai – Best for Live Meeting Transcription with Workaround for Translation